keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### EMPLOYMENT
-Postdoctoral Lecturer, University of Kentucky  Spring 2017
+Postdoctoral Lecturer, University of Kentucky,  Spring 2017
 Instructor of Philosophy, Asbury University, 2013-2017

 ### AREA OF SPECIALIZATION